helrond/quon/shot.md

 ---
 title: Shot
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: A scoring attempt where the quaffle is released at least 3 feet from the hoops.
+expected_type: Boolean
 ---

-scoring attempt where quaffle is released at least 3 feet from the hoops.

-## Expected Type

-*   hasType boolean